 I knew from others that most people get impatient or lost in the dark on their way to Joffre from Aster Lake.
 The trick to an easy line of ascent without side sloping beneath Cordonnier or losing hard-won elevation is to go up the valley until you're under an obvious triangular rock face that's an outlier at the very end of Joffre's north ridge.
 This is where we set up our bivy and took about an hour's break to rehydrate and fuel up for the remaining climb.
 We still had at least 1000 meters of elevation to go but we had plenty of time and the snow was holding up great.

-[The boys start hiking up the approach valley between Marlborough (oos to the left) and Cordonnier.
+[The boys start hiking up the approach valley between Marlborough (out of sight to the left) and Cordonnier.
 Joffre is a massive presence lurking behind the triangular face which we bivied under.
 This face is the north end of the north ridge of Joffre.]

 [A wider view of the approach valley.
 Marlborough's ascent gully with the upper glacier / snow slope clearly visible on the left.
 The triangular face in the center and Cordonnier's summit at right. ++]

-[Looking back at our ascent route and Northover on the left]
+[Looking back at our approach route with Northover on the left.]

 [Our bivy under the triangular face.
 We could have struggled up the snow slopes with all our gear and bivied higher, directly under the face but since we were planning on summiting on the first day already, it didn't make sense to carry the tents any further.]